Area School Partnerships & Community Foundation Scholarships

 Project REAP (the Real Estate Associate Program)

 REAP was established in 1997.
 The twenty-week program is designed to give up-and-coming leaders - many already making a name for themselves in other fields - an opportunity to make an immediate impact in the development industry.
 It has the full support of all major trade organizations – BOMA, ICSC, NAIOP, NMHC and ULI.
 This national initiative was brought to Columbus after years of success in New York, Chicago, Atlanta, Washington, D.C., Cleveland, and most recently, Los Angeles.
+The next class here in Columbus will happen in Fall 2017.
 For more information visit projectreap.org.

 You need.
 We provide.

 Since 2005, local area civic organizations, teachers, churches, and other area leaders have served as Easton Ambassadors to ensure a helpful, safe, enjoyable Easton experience for all who visit.
 These volunteers work evenings and weekends to help enforce the Code of Conduct and alert security to behavior that may be disruptive or discourteous to others.